Your Support is Critical

 - Supporting research: Each Division has a robust research program.

-- Supporting education and training: The Department has 42 surgeons-in-traing in general surgery and surgical subspecialties such as vascular, urology, neurosurgery and others.
+- Supporting education and training: The Department has 42 surgeons-in-traing in general surgery and surgical subspecialties such as vascular, surgical oncology, transplant and others.

 - Supporting excellent clinical care: The University of Arizona Department of Surgery faculty are also clinicians.
 This dual appointment ensures that their research will be translated quickly to patient care, as well as the training of residents and fellows in the latest and innovative surgical techniques.